 TCN’s Marcus Simmons said

 “the great positive interest, support, and ideas for positive action have been very encouraging; clearly there’s a lot we can do!
 Now we really need ‘all hands on deck’ – everyone has an important place in discussing, sharing on social media, planning and organising, and just getting on with positive action.

 You can view Dr Karsten Haustein’s presentation here.

 All the discussed ideas for progress are written up here.

 Next steps – the outlined ‘Next Steps’ are to complete the Town Survey (to give a clear mandate for what to do next), sign up for emails, join the discussions on Facebook.
-These actions are described in the paragraphs below.
-The next meeting will focus on organising ourselves for ‘Action and Learning’; it will be in the Lower Town Hall on at 19:30 on Wednesday 17 July.
+These actions are outlined in our All Hands On Deck campaign, and repeated below.

 Town Survey – register your views on the best direction, and give us a mandate for action by completing this short survey – click here: tiny.cc/tcnsurv.